laumonfort/appXylophone/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

+This is an app clone from the Swift Udemy iOS Bootcamp by Angela Yu.
+It is not finished yet.
+I will add some custom features in the future.

 # Xylophone

-## Our Goal
+## The Goal

-The goal of this tutorial is to dive into a simple iOS recipe - how to play sound and use an Apple library called AVFoundation.
-The most important skill of a great programmer is being able to solve your own problems.
+To dive into a simple iOS recipe - how to play sound using an Apple library called AVFoundation.
+Practising the most important skill of a great programmer: being able to solve your own problems.
 We’ll do that by exploring StackOverflow, Apple Documentation and learning how to search for solutions effectively.
-By learning to use these tools, you’ll be able to start adding custom features to an app and get it to do what you want it to.

-## What you will create
+## What is it?

-You will be making your first musical instrument!
-Music apps are so popular on the App Store that they even get their own category.
-So in this module, we’re going to make a colourful XyloPhone app.
-Get it?
-Ok, the jokes are bad, but remember, I only wrote the good ones...
+A colourful XyloPhone app.

-## What you will learn
+## What I will learn

 * How to play sound using AVFoundation and AVAudioPlayer.
 * Understand Apple documentation and how to use StackOverflow.